How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Explain your situation

-Step 2: Attend appointment (usually at workplace or clinic)
+Step 2: Attend appointment

 - Meeting with occupational health nurse or doctor